Promoting Generalization for Exact Solvers via Adversarial Instance Augmentation: Acknowledgment

-\begin{IEEEbiography}[{ }]{Feng Wu} received the B.S. degree in electrical engineering from Xidian University in 1992, and the M.S. and Ph.D. degrees in computer science from the Harbin Institute of Technology in 1996 and 1999, respectively.
-He is currently a Professor with the University of Science and Technology of China, where he is also the Dean of the School of Information Science and Technology.
-Before that, he was a Principal Researcher and the Research Manager with Microsoft Research Asia.
+\begin{IEEEbiography}[{ }]{Feng Wu} (Fellow of IEEE) received the B.Sc. degree in electronic engineering from Xidian University, Xi’an, China, in 1992, and received the M.Sc. and Ph.D. degrees from the Harbin Institute of Technology, Harbin, China, in 1996 and 1999, respectively.
+He is now a Professor and Vice President at the University of Science and Technology of China, Hefei, China.
+Previously, he was a Principle Researcher and Research Manager with Microsoft Research Asia, Beijing, China.
 His research interests include image and video compression, media communication, and media analysis and synthesis.
-He has authored or coauthored over 200 high quality articles (including several dozens of IEEE Transaction papers) and top conference papers on MOBICOM, SIGIR, CVPR, and ACM MM.
-He has 77 granted U.S. patents.
+He has authored or co-authored over 200 high-quality articles.
 His 15 techniques have been adopted into international video coding standards.
-As a coauthor, he received the Best Paper Award at 2009 IEEE Transactions on Circuits and Systems for Video Technology, PCM 2008, and SPIE VCIP 2007.
-He also received the Best Associate Editor Award from IEEE Circuits and Systems Society in 2012.
-He also serves as the TPC Chair for MMSP 2011, VCIP 2010, and PCM 2009, and the Special Sessions Chair for ICME 2010 and ISCAS 2013.
-He serves as an Associate Editor for IEEE Transactions on Circuits and Systems for Video Technology, IEEE Transactions ON Multimedia, and several other international journals. \end{IEEEbiography}
+He serves or had served as the Editor-in-Chief for IEEE Transactions on Circuits and Systems for Video Technology (TCSVT) and as an Associate Editor for IEEE Transactions on Image Processing (TIP) and IEEE Transactions on Multimedia.
+He also serves as General Chair in ICME 2019, TPC Chair in MMSP 2011, VCIP 2010, and PCM 2009.
+He received the IEEE CAS Mac Van Valkenburg Award in 2021, the best paper awards in IEEE TCSVT 2009, VCIP 2016, PCM 2008, and VCIP 2007, and the Best Associate Editor Award of IEEE Transactions on Image Processing (TIP) in 2018. \end{IEEEbiography}

 \appendices